JosephusPaye/memelord/readme.md

 ### `/tally`

-Tally reactions to posts since the last divider, or if specified the given start and/or end messages.
+Tally reactions to posts since the last divider, or if specified, the given start and end messages.

 #### Format